iterative/dvc.org/content/docs/command-reference/exp/run.md

 Successful experiments can be [made persistent] by committing them to the Git repo.
 Unnecessary ones can be [cleared].

-It's also possible to run special [checkpoint experiments] for deep learning ML.

-> 📖 See also [Running checkpoint experiments].

-It's also possible to use `dvc exp run --queue` to schedule experiments for later execution. `dvc exp run --run-all` will actually run them later, either one by one (default) or in parallel (using the `--jobs` option).
+It's possible to schedule experiments for later execution with `dvc exp run --queue`.
+To actually run them, use `dvc exp run --run-all`.
+This can execute them one by one (default) or in parallel (using the `--jobs` option).

 > Note that queuing an experiment that uses checkpoints implies `--reset`,
 > unless a `--rev` is provided (refer to the previous section).

 > 📖 Learn more about the [experiments queue].

+It's also possible to run special [checkpoint experiments] for deep learning ML.

+> 📖 See [Running checkpoint experiments].

 [running experiments]: /doc/user-guide/experiment-management/running-experiments
-[persistent]: /doc/user-guide/experiment-management/persisting-experiments
+[made persistent]: /doc/user-guide/experiment-management/persisting-experiments
 [cleared]: /doc/user-guide/experiment-management/cleaning-experiments
 [checkpoint experiments]: /doc/user-guide/experiment-management/checkpoints
 [running checkpoint experiments]: